SteadyDAO/Steady-Factory/Readme.md

 Z denote the price at contract creation time = max(1, priceFromOracle());

 As a user for this pool - Token X Price - (Z)
- X = K * .75 * uint(Z)
+ X = K * .75 * uint(Z) Fungible ERC20
- Y = K * 1 [Thus this token holds the remaining value logically]
+ Y = K * 1 NFT

-Anyone is free to create their base metals from their own CHYME (ALLOY).
-Upon splitting we intend to give the users Steady DAO and UFO tokens from the treasury.

 ## Tokenomics

-1. Money Out - We give 10 Steady DAO token on splitting and 100 Steady DAO tokens for creating a new pool, We give 1 Steady DAO token for merging.
+1. Money Out - reward is the amount of Steady DAO tokens that are given out upon creation of a new pool
-1. All these guages related to STEADY DAO token rewards can be modified by the DAO.
+1. All these gauges related to STEADY DAO token rewards can be modified by the DAO
-1. Money In - We charge 200 basis points or 2% on merge in the underlying, and 10 basis points on SPLIT from the underlying
+1. Money In - We charge 40 basis points or 0.4% on merge in the underlying
-1. BuyBack - 1% of the fees from the underlying across alll projects will be used to buyback Steady DAO tokens every X blocks
+1. BuyBack - 50% of the fees from the underlying across all projects will be used to buyback Steady DAO tokens every X blocks

+Inital Minting -
+Yield Farms -
+Total Supply -

 ## IMPORTANT SAFETY NOTICE
 Tokens in each pool can only be split for a period of three months.
 After a period of three weeks from the launch of the pool.
 No more tokens can be SPLIT at that price.